tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - **Logging**: Implements detailed logging for all processes, including data ingestion, rule application, and model predictions.
 Uses a lightweight logging tool to centralize and display logs.
 - **Alerts**: Sets up basic alerting mechanisms that notify users if a claim is flagged with a high fraud probability.

-## Development Plan

-### Morning
-- Set up project structure: Create separate services for data processing, rule-based analysis, and machine learning.
-- Implement rule-based engine: Develop the initial set of fraud detection rules and integrate them into the system.
-- Set up Docker environment: Containerize the services and set up Docker Compose for easy orchestration.

-### Midday
-- Train and integrate ML model: Train a machine learning model on the simulated dataset and integrate it into the backend service.
-- Develop REST API: Create endpoints for submitting claims and retrieving fraud scores.

-### Afternoon
-- Build the frontend dashboard: Develop an interface for viewing flagged claims, their fraud scores, and submission of new claims.
-- Testing and refinement: Test the system, fine-tune the rules and model, and ensure the frontend accurately reflects backend processing.

 ## Key Technologies

 - **Languages**: Python, C#
-- **Frameworks**: Flask for the backend and frontend, Scikit-learn for machine learning
+- **Frameworks**: ASP.NET MVC for the backend and frontend, Scikit-learn for machine learning
 - **Data Management**: Pandas for data processing, JSON for local data storage
-- **Containerization**: Docker, Docker Compose
 - **Web Development**: HTML5, CSS, JavaScript
 - **Logging and Alerts**: Python logging module, lightweight alerting via logs
-- **Dependency Injection**: C# DI for managing service lifecycles

 ## Outcome

 The Automated Insurance Claim Fraud Detection System offers a unique, valuable solution that extends beyond typical platform features.
-It not only showcases proficiency in Python, Docker, and microservices architecture but also demonstrates the ability to solve complex problems and enhance the security of the insurance claims process.
+It not only showcases proficiency in Python and machine learning but also demonstrates the ability to solve complex problems and enhance the security of the insurance claims process.